 2. Report Them To The Authorities

-Although loan sharks resort to intimidation or even violence, they are not above the law.
+Although loan sharks in Singapore resort to intimidation or even violence, they are not above the law.

-If you’ve been approached by someone you think is a loan shark, or find yourself in danger after engaging with one, lodge a complaint with the Registry of Moneylenders immediately and contact the police.
-You can contact the Registry of Moneylenders at 1800-2255-529.
+If you’ve been approached by someone you think is a loan shark or find yourself in danger after engaging with one, contact the police or the X-Ah Long hotline at 1800-924-5664.
+You can also lodge a complaint with the Registry of Moneylenders at 1800-2255-529.

-You can also report the loan shark through the Singapore Police Force i-Witness reporting page.
+Alternatively, you can report the loan shark through the Singapore Police Force i-Witness reporting page.

 Today, it’s become commonplace to receive SMS or WhatsApp messages from loan sharks.
 If you happen to find yourself in such a situation, block and report the number as spam immediately.